Evidence as a byproduct of how you operate.

 Confirmed scope and impact.

-Pre-filled from OBIS
+Derived from OBIS operational records

-Production Batch + device count
+Production batches + deployed device coverage

 VEX decisions + interim mitigations